-Use the Aged Care Guide's extensive directory to find services in your area that fit your needs or to learn more about the aged care journey
+- Use the Aged Care Guide’s provider search tool at the top of each page to find services in your area that fit your needs or to learn more about the aged care journey

 You may be wondering where to start first?

 Here are five simple steps that will help you get from A to B in your aged care journey.

 1. Understand the sector and see what is out there

 Accessing aged care can be complicated and confusing if you have not accessed aged care before or don’t know where to start.